msupply-foundation/msupply_docs/content/docs/distribution/requisitions.md

    You can even select them all by using the master checkbox in the header.
 2. Open the `Actions` dropdown menu at the top right corner (above the list) and select `Delete selected lines`.
+3. A confirmation window will appear, asking you to confirm the number of requisitions to be deleted.
-3. A notification confirmation will appear in the bottom left corner of the screen which will confirm how many requisitions were deleted.
+4. After clicking `OK`, a notification will appear in the bottom left corner, confirming that the selected requisitions were deleted.

 <div class="note">
 You cannot delete requisitions that have been created from an Internal Order, or have had a shipment created from them.